-Following Margaret Hagen's retirement, Jeremy Delisle, Rachel Maccini, and Mary Tebo Davis are taking over her role as the UNH Cooperative Extension experts featured in Grow it Green segments.
-Grow it Green has grown to be, since 1992, a weekly 3-minutespot, reaching more than 52,000 viewers who anxiously await our experts' tips on horticultural, agricultural, and natural resources topics.
+Jeremy Delisle, Rachel Maccini, and Mary Tebo Davis are the UNH Cooperative Extension experts featured on Grow it Green.
+Grow it Green has grown to be, since 1992, a weekly 3-minute spot, reaching more than 52,000 viewers who anxiously await our experts' tips on horticultural, agricultural, and natural resources topics.

 What is Grow it Green?